Luisgustavom1/go-language-scheme/README.md

 ## Interpreter (Evaluator)
 In this step we will transversing under our AST, interpreter it, that is, we will take each token sub tree or a set of tokens and evaluate what value your interaction produces.

-Interaction between tokens of type syntax, integer, identifier, etc. This list depends on the complexity of the language
+Interaction between tokens of type syntax, integer, identifier, etc. This list depends on the complexity of the language.

 Evaluation is the process that infer an value of a some calculation.